Eris: Measuring discord among multidimensional data sources: Related work

-As noted in Section~\ref{sec:example}, we have focused on the problem of evaluating concord/discord among data sources and not on using the different data sources to estimate the actual values being measured.
-It would be interesting to extend our framework by augmenting symbolic tables and queries with a probabilistic interpretation, so that the optimal solution found by quadratic programming produces statistically meaningful consensus values (similarly to the work of Mayfield et al.~\cite{mayfield.eracer}).
+As noted in Section~\ref{sec:example}, we have focused on the problem of evaluating concord/discord among data sources and not on using the different data sources to estimate the actual values being measured (like \cite{DBLP:journals/inffus/MotroA06}).
+It would be interesting to extend our framework by augmenting s-tables and queries with a probabilistic interpretation, so that the optimal solution found by quadratic programming produces statistically meaningful consensus values (similarly to~\cite{mayfield.eracer}).